frederic-perez/AmE-dictionary/data/idioms.md

 __war chest__ :four: A financial reserve collected and maintained for specific political purposes, especially election campaigns. _The party has been able to strengthen its war chest ahead of the midterm elections, thanks to huge donations from across the tech sector._
 __war of attrition__
 __warmed-over__ Unoriginal, reused, or derivative.
 An allusion to reheated leftover food.
+__warts and all__ :dart: Including any imperfections or flaws. _If you’re going to marry him, then you better love him, warts and all._
 __wash (one’s) mouth out (with soap)__
 __wash (someone’s) mouth out (with soap)__ To punish someone for using rude, vulgar, or obscene language by cleaning their mouth with soap (usually used merely as a threat).
 __wash over (someone or something)__ :two::hammer: